syncfusion-content/fileformat-docs/File-Formats/PDF-to-image/Loading-document.md

 {% endtabs %}

-## Opening an Encrypted PDF document using load method
+## Loading an Encrypted PDF document using load method

-You can open an existing encrypted PDF document from either the file system or the stream using load method of PdfToImageConverter class as shown in the below code example.
+You can load an existing encrypted document into PdfToImageConverter.When using the 'load' method of the PdfToImageConverter class, pass the PDF document as a stream and the password required to decrypt the provided PDF file.
+The following example shows how to load an existing enrypted document from a stream using the 'load' method.

 {% tabs %}

 {% highlight c# tabtitle="C#" %}

-//Open an encrypted PDF document from stream through constructor of `PdfToImageConverter` class.
+//Load an encrypted PDF document from stream through constructor of `PdfToImageConverter` class.
 PdfToImageConverter imageConverter = new PdfToImageConverter();
 FileStream inputPDFStream = new FileStream(@"Input.pdf", FileMode.Open, FileAccess.Read, FileShare.ReadWrite);
 imageConverter.Load(inputPDFStream, "password");